geminiworms/talyssagarden.github.io/_notes/web3_alchemy_course.md

 ```
 - input relevant traits and then save and upload the .json file into the same filebase bucket
 - copy the metadata IPFS CID and paste into remix dropdown SAFEMINT variable to wallet address, make sure to add ipfs:// before the IPFS CID
-- remix shows that I successfully minted, but it wont show up on opensea testnet...
+- remix shows that I successfully minted, but it wont show up on opensea testnet... <br>

+OpenSea testnet still doesnt show it, but I got a tip to use rinkeby rarible and that was [successful](https://rinkeby.rarible.com/token/0xf97a3e94ec24f2358e992cca35d3af562ad9d4ae:0?tab=details)